Charles Donald

 Holger Vieten

-Holger joined UKGI in May 2018 as Head of Banking & Capital Markets of UKGI’s Financial Institutions Group.
+Holger joined UKGI in May 2018 and is Director of UKGI’s Financial Institutions Group.
 He has spent over 20 years advising UK and European financial institutions on a broad range of mergers and acquisitions, capital markets and restructuring transactions.
 Before joining UKGI Holger was an investment banker at Moelis & Company for 8 years and previously at Morgan Stanley for 7 years having started his career at Credit Suisse.

 Executive Directors